ramblingjordan/AbBOT-python/README.md

 #### Running the program

-Please ensure you're running the script with sudo, or someone with read and write access to `/etc/hosts`.
+Please ensure you're running the script with sudo, or a user with read and write access to `/etc/hosts`.

 ```bash
 sudo python3 ./main.py